September 9, 2022

 In the midst of this gloom, the February 15,2007 issue of The Economist reported that in India there are some 300 big newspapers, and they experienced a 12.9% increase in circulation that year.
 Indian government figures shows growth of newspaper and periodical titles at nearly 50% from 2001 to 2010.
 The publications are in 16 different languages, with Hindi the number one language and English number two.
 Newspaper competition is fierce, and the profits are substantial.
 A 2016 update is found here.

-I remember some 15-years years ago at the drupa trade show in Germany (drupa focuses on the printing business) meeting Naresh Khanna, the publisher and editor of Indian Printer & Publisher magazine.
+I remember some 15-years years ago at the drupa trade show in Germany (drupa focuses on the printing business) meeting Naresh Khanna, then the publisher and editor of Indian Printer & Publisher magazine.
 That year everyone was speculating about the possible impact of the Internet, but Naresh said to me: “Oh, we don’t care very much about the Internet in India.
 We’re just excited that we’ll soon have color pictures in our newspapers.”